 This document presents a philosophy constructed on the theory that consciousness is at the center of the universe we experience.
 It builds a perception of the world that does not oppose existing religions but rather can be seen as a complement.
 Its thinking is constructed from the ground up, by starting from a tabula rasa that ties back to philosophical skepticism.
 It establishes a definition of the self, based on empirical information, joins it with the theory of thermodynamics and the metaphysics of Quality.

-What Zyiixism is at its core is “not yet” another religion or philosophy.
+Zyiixism is not another religion or philosophy.
 It tries to touch core principles on how consciousness exists, and what it entails.
 But it does not try to give back meaning, or justification, nor identity – things that have long been sought by those who join the ranks of any movement – religious, social, or otherwise.
 It attempts to transcend these.

 This document presents, in each chapter, a building block of Zyiixism, in order to demonstrate the logic behind the idea that consciousness is at the center of it all.